Red-Eared Slider Turtle

 The Red-Eared Slider Turtle is an omnivorous animal that likes to eat small fish, aquatic vegetation, and even decaying materials in the wild.
 Therefore, you can feed your turtle a variety of foods.

 A good place to start is a commercial turtle diet that will provide adequate nutrition for growth and overall health.
-As an extra treat, however, you can also give your turtle some leafy greens, worms, crickets, freeze-dried krill or shrimp, and minnows.
+As an extra treat, however, you can also give your turtle some leafy greens, worms, crickets, freeze dried krill or shrimp, and minnows.
+Whatever dietary approach you opt for, you will discover that a red-eared slider turtle is a hearty pet which isn’t too picky about its food.
+If you are a first time turtle owner and need some guidelines about a good food choice, you can always find information from your local pet store, or a vet.

 It is always best to get a pet turtle that was hatched in captivity, as they will be more personable.
 Wild-caught turtles will be much more frightened and cautious of people.